 A number of federal, state, and local laws are in place that requires employers to provide employees with protective eyewear if they are exposed to hazardous materials on the job.
 Employers who violate these laws are subject to substantial fines and penalties.
 Particularly egregious violations may constitute gross negligence on the part of the employer.
 If this is the case, an injured worker may be able to file a personal injury lawsuit against their employer outside the workers’ compensation system.
-The experienced team at Gross & Kenny, LLP, helps injured workers determine the best course of action to take in their unique situation.
+The experienced team at Gross & Kenny, LLP, helps injured South Philadelphia workers determine the best course of action to take in their unique workplace vision loss case.

 Are You at Risk for Injury?